 Yes, in relation to infringement.
 Courts in the UK apply Article 69 of the European Patent Convention and the Protocol on its Interpretation by giving patent claims a normal or "purposive" interpretation.
-If infringement is not established on that basis then, following the Supreme Court decision in Actavis v Eli Lilly [2017], consideration is given to whether the product infringes because it varies from the invention in a way or ways which is or are immaterial.
-That question is answered by asking three further questions, namely: (i) does the variant achieve substantially the same result in substantially the same way, (ii) would the functional equivalence be obvious to the skilled person at the priority date (knowing that the answer to question 1 is 'yes'), and (iii) did the patentee intend there to be strict compliance with the literal meaning of the claim?
+If infringement is not established on that basis then, following the Supreme Court decision in Actavis v Eli Lilly [2017], consideration is given to whether the product infringes because it varies from the invention in a way or ways that is or are immaterial.
+That question is answered by asking three further questions, namely: (i) does the variant achieve substantially the same result in substantially the same way; (ii) would the functional equivalence be obvious to the skilled person at the priority date (knowing that the answer to question 1 is "yes"); and (iii) did the patentee intend there to be strict compliance with the literal meaning of the claim?

 Actavis also raised the question of whether there can be anticipation by equivalence.
-Although it was rejected in Generics v Yeda Research and Development [2017], the question has yet to be decided by the Court of Appeal.
+Although it was rejected in Generics v Yeda Research and Development [2017], in Opits v Apple [2021], Meade J allowed anticipation by equivalence to be pleaded, while noting the question will need to be considered by the Court of Appeal.

 1.18 Can a defence of patent invalidity be raised, and if so, how?
 Are there restrictions on such a defence e.g. where there is a pending opposition?
 Are the issues of validity and infringement heard in the same proceedings or are they bifurcated?